Guide · career-strategy

 If you can only get one thing right on your GitHub, get one project to the state where a recruiter can click a link and see it working.
 Not a screenshot.
 Not a video.
 A real URL where the thing runs.

 That single working demo does more for your candidacy than ten pinned repos without one.
 The reason is simple: most candidates don't have one.
 The bar to look above-average is "the project actually works when I click the link."
-A surprising number of pinned repos point to broken deploys, expired Netlify sites, or "coming soon" pages.
+A surprising number of pinned repos point to broken deploys, expired free-tier sites, or "coming soon" pages.
+A deployed demo is a live, hosted URL where the application runs in a browser, not a screenshot, not a recorded video, not a localhost link.

 Step 7: How to handle code that isn't yours